Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Introduction

 \section{Introduction}

-In hospital emergency rooms, there are many patients who need to be examined by radiologists for fractures in various parts of the body, such as the wrist and arm.
-In general, bone fractures can be divided into open fractures (compound fractures), where the bone pierces the skin and becomes visible, and closed fractures (simple fractures), where the bone is broken but the skin remains intact.
-Before performing surgery, the surgeon needs to ask the patient how the fracture occurred and examine the patient for fracture.
-Fracture examinations are performed with three different devices, including X-ray, Magnetic Resonance Imaging (MRI), and Computed Tomography (CT) \cite{hopkins2021}.
-Considering the cost, X-ray is the most popular device among them.
+In hospital emergency rooms, radiologists are often asked to examine patients with fractures in various parts of the body, such as the wrist and arm.
+Fractures can generally be classified as open or closed, with open fractures occurring when the bone pierces the skin, and closed fractures occurring when the skin remains intact despite the broken bone.
+Before performing surgery, the surgeon must inquire about the medical history of the patients and conduct a thorough examination to diagnose fracture.
+In recent medical imaging, three types of devices, including X-ray, Magnetic Resonance Imaging (MRI), and Computed Tomography (CT), are commonly used to diagnose fracture \cite{hopkins2021}.
+And X-ray is the most widely used device due to its cost-effectiveness.

-Children are one of the major patient groups in bone fracture cases, with distal radius and distal ulna fractures accounting for the majority of wrist fractures in children and often occurring during adolescence \cite{hedstrom2010epidemiology}\cite{randsborg2013fractures}.
-X-ray images are usually analyzed by experienced radiologists in prestigious hospitals, while in some smaller hospitals, there are young and inexperienced surgeons who are unable to interpret the X-ray images correctly.
-The shortage of radiologists poses a threat to the possibility of immediate patient care \cite{burki2018shortfall}\cite{rimmer2017radiologist}.
-Moreover, access to specialist reports is often more limited in some regions that are lagging behind in development \cite{rosman2015imaging}.
-According to the reports \cite{mounts2011most}\cite{erhan2013overlooked}, the probability that x-ray images are misinterpreted to varying degrees is as high as 26\%.
+Fractures of the distal radius and ulna account for the majority of wrist trauma in pediatric patients \cite{hedstrom2010epidemiology,randsborg2013fractures}.
+In prestigious hospitals of developed areas, there are many experienced radiologists who are capable of correctly analyzing X-ray images; while in some small hospitals of underdeveloped regions, there are only young and inexperienced surgeons who may be unable to correctly interpret X-ray images.
+Therefore, a shortage of radiologists would seriously jeopardize timely patient care \cite{burki2018shortfall,rimmer2017radiologist}.
+Specifically, some hospitals in Africa have even limited access to specialist reports \cite{rosman2015imaging}, which badly affects the probaility of the sucess of surgery.
+According to the survey \cite{mounts2011most,erhan2013overlooked}, the percentage of X-ray images misinterpreted have reached 26\%.